Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Related Work

 \section{Related Work}

-This study primarily involves three aspects of query optimization cost models, focusing on learning-based technologies for tree models and robustness techniques for query optimizers.
+This section reviews learning-based tree models, robustness and explainability techniques for LCMs, limitations of current LCMs, and hint-based query optimization approaches.

-\textbf{Learning-based Tree Model.} RNN-based models like LSTM~\cite{lstm} are common in learning-based query optimization~\cite{sun2019end, avgdl} due to their ability to capture long-term dependencies but require transforming trees into sequences, resulting in loss of structural information.
-Models such as Saturn~\cite{saturn} and QueryFormer~\cite{queryformer} use self-attention mechanisms to enhance plan representation but still convert query plans into sequences.
-Tree-specific models like Tree-LSTM~\cite{treelstm} and Tree-CNN~\cite{treecnn} process tree-structured data directly, preserving structural relationships and improving feature aggregation.
-However, they still do not work well with deep query plans~\cite{bigg}.
-BiGG addresses these issues by combining bidirectional GNN with GRU, demonstrating superior query plan representation and significant performance improvements in cost estimation and plan selection tasks compared to other tree models~\cite{bigg}.
+\textbf{Learning-based Tree Models.} Some learning-based optimizers~\cite{sun2019end, avgdl} adopt RNN-based models such as LSTM~\cite{lstm} as tree models, but these approaches require flattening trees into sequences, which can lose structural information.
+Saturn~\cite{saturn} and QueryFormer~\cite{queryformer} apply self-attention to enhance plan representation but still work on sequences.
+Tree-specific models like Tree-LSTM~\cite{treelstm} and Tree-CNN~\cite{treecnn} preserve structural relationships by processing plans directly as a tree but underperform on deep query plans~\cite{bigg}.
+Our proposed tree model addresses these issues by combining Bi-GNNs with GRU, demonstrating superior plan representation and significant performance improvements in cost estimation and downstream tasks over existing tree models.